CurlySoldier/blog/about.md

 ## Connect with Me

-- [LinkedIn](https://linkedin.com/in/yourprofile) - Connect with me professionally
+- [LinkedIn](https://linkedin.com/in/chadchandrapaul) - Update this with your actual LinkedIn URL
-- [GitHub](https://github.com/yourusername) - Check out my projects
+- [GitHub](https://github.com/curlysoldier) - Check out my projects

 ## What You'll Find Here